Earth, Wind & Fire: Last Days and Time

 Their debut album on CBS/Columbia Records, Last Days and Time, was issued in October 1972.
 The album got to No. 15 on the US Billboard Top Soul Albums chart and No. 9 on the UK Blues & Soul Top British Soul Albums chart.
-Paul Sexton of Record Mirror proclaimed "Musical historians and EWF fans alike will welcome" Last Days and Time.
-Ovid Goode Jr. of The Los Angeles Daily News declared that the LP is full of "moving tunes" that "sprouts forth with a fresh sound which sets it apart from many of the ho-hum aggregations around today".
+Paul Sexton of Record Mirror, in a 1979 review proclaimed, "Musical historians and EWF fans alike will welcome (Last Days and Time)".
+Ovid Goode Jr. of The Los Angeles Daily News declared "Last Days and Time, sprouts forth with a fresh sound that sets it apart from many of the ho-hum aggregations around today.
+The album consists of eight moving tunes".
+Hip Hop artist Nas was also inspired by the album's cover art while British singer Gabrielle also named Last Days and Time as one of her favorites.

 A single called "Mom" got to No. 39 on the Cashbox Top R&B Singles chart.

 Soon thereafter, Roland Bautista and Ronnie Laws left.
-Denver native Philip Bailey recommended his former East High School classmate, saxophonist Andrew Woolfolk as a replacement for Laws.
+Denver native Philip Bailey recommended former East High School classmate, saxophonist Andrew Woolfolk, as a replacement for Laws.
 Woolfolk had been busy in New York studying sax with sax maestro Joe Henderson and was due to start a career in banking at the time.
 To fill the void created by Bautista's departure, rhythm guitarists Al McKay and Johnny Graham were added.
 Graham previously played with New Birth, while McKay was a former member of the Ike and Tina Turner Revue and The Watts 103rd St. Rhythm Band.

 Head to the Sky

 EWF's fourth studio album, Head to the Sky, was released in May 1973.
 The album rose to No. 2 on the Billboard Top Soul Albums chart and No. 27 on the Billboard 200 chart.
-Head to the Sky was certified US Platinum by the RIAA.
+Head to the Sky was certified Platinum in the US by the RIAA.

-Vince Aletti of Rolling Stone declared that EWF "sound like a cosmic choir and generate a Sly Stone effect" on an album that's "certainly beyond all expectations".
-Variety also described the record as "a movin' new package."
+Vince Aletti of Rolling Stone declared "Been having a lot of music dreams lately but this one's not too surprising since I've been playing the Earth, Wind & Fire album pretty constantly for the past week, certainly beyond all expectations".
+Aletti also noted EWF "sound like a cosmic choir and generate a Sly Stone effect" on the album.
+Tony Palermo of the Pittsburgh Press wrote "Folks like to compare this bunch with War, but the first difference that hits you with E,W&F's brand of jazz-rhythm and blues is the smoothness of Jessica Cleaves' vocal work.
+Then, the extra slug of R&B in their style".